Warfarin and Vitamin K: Can You Take Them Together?

 • Serious internal bleeding

-This is why healthcare professionals focus so much on stable vitamin K intake rather than complete avoidance.
+This is why healthcare professionals focus on stable vitamin K intake rather than complete avoidance.
+People with mechanical heart valves, a history of blood clots, recent stroke, or already unstable INR values are at the highest risk.
 Good warfarin control depends on keeping diet, supplements, and medication use as steady as possible.

 What should you do?

 If you take warfarin, the safest approach is to keep your vitamin K intake consistent from week to week.
 You do not need to eliminate leafy greens or other healthy foods unless your clinician specifically tells you to.
-Instead, try to eat similar amounts regularly.
+Here is a practical schedule:

-• Do not start or stop vitamin K supplements on your own.
+• Do not start or stop any vitamin K supplement on your own.
 This includes vitamin K1, vitamin K2, multivitamins, bone supplements, and greens powders.
+Review any vitamin K product with your doctor or pharmacist first.

-• Get your INR checked more often if your vitamin K intake changes, if you miss doses, or if you begin a new supplement.
+• Get your INR checked more frequently until it stabilizes if your vitamin K intake changes, if you miss doses, or if you begin a new supplement.

 Which specific products are affected?